sschaetz/blog/posts/git_alternatives/git_alternatives.md

 --excerpt--

+__Update:__
+*Folks are discussing this post and version control in general over on [HN](https://news.ycombinator.com/item?id=40424452) so head over there if you want to read some more opinions and thoughts on this topic.*

 If you are new user to Git, it is likely that your critique will focus on usability.
 Its user interface is called obnoxious and arcane and its underlying concepts can be alien and difficult to learn.